-MATERIAL TOPICS IDENTIFIED IN 2020

-OPERATIONS AND MANAGEMENT 1 2 3 4 Construction of new railway lines and stations Management of the process of passenger transport liberalisation Service standards and customer satisfaction Innovation and digitalisation of the business ENVIRONMENTAL DIMENSION 20 21 22 Managing the impact of infrastructure on the environment and biodiversity Fighting climate change and supporting the circular economy Managing the environmental impact of operations (waste, noise, fire, discharge, etc.) - MANAGEMENT 5 6 7 All-round safety (protection and safety; rail traffic safety and cybersecurity) Supplier relations and supply chain management Health and safety in the value chain 23 24 25 Disabled access at stations and social inclusion of vulnerable groups CORPORATE GOVERNANCE AND TRANSPARENCY 8 9 10 11 12 Public recognition and reputation Company governance and strategy Compliance Risk management, response to the COVID-19 crisis and adaptability SOCIAL DIMENSION Work-life balance Rules on remote work and the right to disconnect Gender equality, diversity management and human rights Workplace health and safety - ECONOMIC 12 13 14 15 16 Transparency Ethics and anti-corruption Economic sustainability and raising of capital Suitable management of public assets Investment in infrastructure development () New topic introduced afte We then assessed these stakeholders, looking at and inherent capacity to) Topic renamed or approached from a new angle with respect to 2019 ) New topic introduced after 2019 /e then assessed these topics in the light of their materiality for the Company and its cakeholders, looking at their impact on strategy, business goals, brand reputation and image nd inherent capacity to create risks and opportunities.
-We conducted an internal survey poolving 129 middle managers and department heads.
-We followed a range of reporting DIMENSION DIMENSION 17 18 19 Investor relations Business development and internationalisation Socio-economic impact on communities standards, analysed the sustainability and CSR reports of several foreign railway companies and reviewed topics that had attracted intense media coverage over the year.
-The outcome o placing internal materiality in relation to external materiality is depicted in the following figure
+MATERIAL TORIOG IDENTIFIED IN COCC 1 MATERIAL TOPICS IDENTIFIED IN 2020 Construction of new railway lines and stations 2 Management of the process of passenger transport liberalisation Operations 3 Service standards and customer satisfaction and management 4 Innovation and digitalisation of the business management 5 All-round safety (protection and safety; rail traffic safety and cybersecurity) 6 Supplier relations and supply chain management 7 Health and safety in the value chain 8 Public recognition and reputation Corporate 9 Company governance and strategy governance 10 Compliance and transparency 11 Risk management, response to the COVID-19 crisis and adaptability панэрагенсу 12 Transparency 13 Ethics and anti-corruption 14 Economic sustainability and raising of capital 15 Suitable management of public assets Economic 16 Investment in infrastructure development dimension 17 Investor relations 18 Business development and internationalisation 19 Socio-economic impact on communities 20 Managing the impact of infrastructure on the environment and biodiversity Environmental 21 Fighting climate change and supporting the circular economy dimension 22 Managing the environmental impact of operations (waste, noise, fire, discharge, etc.) 23 Stakeholder engagement and dialogue 24 Disabled access at stations and social inclusion of vulnerable groups 25 Employee commitment, training, career development and talent attraction Social dimension 26 Work-life balance 27 Rules on remote work and the right to disconnect 28 Gender equality, diversity management and human rights 29 Workplace health and safety

+^() Topic renamed or approached from a new angle with respect to 2019

+We then assessed these topics in the light of their materiality for the Company and its stakeholders, looking at their impact on strategy, business goals, brand reputation and image, and inherent capacity to create risks and opportunities.
+We conducted an internal survey involving 129 middle managers and department heads.
+We followed a range of reporting standards, analysed the sustainability and CSR reports of several foreign railway companies and reviewed topics that had attracted intense media coverage over the year.
+The outcome of placing internal materiality in relation to external materiality is depicted in the following figure:

+^() New topic introduced after 2019

+Significance for the company